 The M.A. requires 36 credits within the Spanish program.

 - LING 5322: Foundations of Language Teaching (i.e. Methods)

 - One SPAN Linguistics course

-Remaining courses are tailored to each student's professional career goals and Comprehensive Exams and/or MA thesis must be completed by the 4th semester.
+- Remaining courses are tailored to each student's professional career goals and Comprehensive Exams or M.A. thesis, and they must be completed by the 4th semester.